-Also known as autokinesis, this phenomenon is occurs when a small stationary source of light which is surrounded by a dark environment appears to be moving.
+Also known as autokinesis, this phenomenon occurs when a small stationary source of light that is surrounded by a dark environment appears to be moving.
 It actually isn't moving, but there are scenarios where we believe it is moving.
 It is thought that because it is surrounded by darkness, there is no reference point for our brains to use.
 The jury is out as to whether it is more a fault of the eye or the brain.
 While some believe it has to do with how the brain perceives the information, others believe it is more to do with involuntary eye movements.

 Conformity is best described as the power of suggestion in way.
 It is a social influence that makes a person change their belief or behaviour to align with those around them.
 Turkish American social psychologist Muzafer Sherif actually used autokinesis to demonstrate how a person can be influenced by another person's opinion.
 Using a small light projected on a dark screen in a controlled environment, the participants were asked to guess how far the light moved (such as from 20-80cm).
 They then put subjects in three groups to be tested again.
 He purposely put 2 people in a group who guessed a similar figure and then one person whose guess was considerably different.
 Each person in the group had to state out aloud how far they thought the light had moved.
-Over several trials, each member of the group came up with a similar figure meaning in each case, the person whose guess was initially vastly different to the rest of the group changed their minds.
+Over several trials, each member of the group came up with a similar figure meaning in each case, the person whose guess was initially vastly different to the rest of the group changed their mind.
 He concluded that in group situations, people are more likely to conform than make an individual judgment.
 When in an ambiguous situation, a person unknowingly looks to their peers to help them to make a judgment.